pu2clr/SI4735/examples/README.md

 * On Windows the file __C:\Your User\AppData\Local\Arduino15\arduino-cli.yaml__ will be created.

-### Edit the file arduino-cli.yaml and replace the content of additional_urls as shown below:
+### Edit the file arduino-cli.yaml and replace the content of additional_urls section as shown below:

 ```javascript